evanmunro/market-interference/README.md

 Next, set your working directory to the `code/` folder.

-If you do not have the required packages installed, first run
+If you do not already have the required Julia packages installed, first run
 ```
 julia install_dependencies.jl
 ```

+`grf` can be installed by running `install.packages("grf")` in any R console window.

 Once you have the required packages installed, run
 ```